Fl0W97/ci-c5-housing-market-prices/README.md

 Some machine learning models are more robust to outliers than others.
 For instance: Random Forest, Gradient Boosting (like XGBoost), and Decision Trees handle outliers relatively well.
 Linear regression models, however, are more sensitive to extreme outliers and might give distorted results when exposed to such values.
 Therefore, a more robust ML model is selected.

-### Feature Engineering Spreadsheet summary:
+### Feature Engineering Spreadsheet summary

-- Categorical Encoding (already done in 02_data_cleaning)
+* Categorical Encoding (already done in 02_data_cleaning)
-- Numerical Transformation (log transformation): 'SalePrice', 'GrLivArea'
+* Numerical Transformation (log transformation): 'SalePrice', 'GrLivArea'
-- Smart Correlated Selection (there are a various varables with can be dropped due to a high correlation match): ['TotalBsmtSF', '1stFlrSF', 'GarageArea', 'GrLivArea', '2ndFlrSF', 'SalePrice', 'KitchenQual', 'YearBuilt']
+* Smart Correlated Selection (there are a various varables with can be dropped due to a high correlation match): ['TotalBsmtSF', '1stFlrSF', 'GarageArea', 'GrLivArea', '2ndFlrSF', 'SalePrice', 'KitchenQual', 'YearBuilt']

 | variabels | comment | correlation with SalePrice | Potential Feature Engineering Transformers |
 |---|---|---|---|